The gently rolling Kilpatrick Hills are a popular area for day hiking among Glaswegians.

 Finnich Glen Walk

-The trail runs at a safe distance from the edge of the gorge.
-At the end of the walk, a perilously steep staircase, built around 1860, leads to the bottom of the gorge.
-Deep inside, among the moss-covered stones, a circular rock can be found, known as the Devil’s Pulpit.
-To explore the full length of the gorge, you have to venture into the ice-cold stream.
+The trail maintains a safe distance from the edge of the gorge.
+At the end of the walk, there is a steep and treacherous staircase, built around 1860, that descends to the bottom of the gorge.
+Within the depths, amidst the moss-covered stones, lies a circular rock known as the Devil’s Pulpit.
+To fully explore the length of the gorge, visitors must venture into the ice-cold waters of the stream.

 Extra care is needed on the stairs leading down.